Qowaiv/qowaiv-validation/README.md

 is returned.

-Out-of-the-box, `Be`, `NotBe`, and `Exist` are provided, but it can easily be extended by writing custom extenion methods on `Must<TSubject>` based on what guarding your (domain) logic requires.
+Out-of-the-box, `Be`, `NotBe`, and `Exist` are provided, but it can easily be extended by writing custom extension methods on `Must<TSubject>` based on what guarding your (domain) logic requires.

 ## Test Tools